cite-sa/open-science-lens/docs/osl-enhancer.md

 <script type="text/javascript" src="theWidgetLibrary.js"></script>
 ```

-If you are importing it to an Angular Application you also have to complete the following steps:
-* Add the script to your angular.json file in the projects->"projectName"->build->scripts list

 ### Using the widget

 After the widget has been imported, you place the widget within your page by adding the following tag: